-- Male participants assigned to Arm A must use a condom when having sex with a pregnant woman and when having sex with a woman of childbearing potential from the time of the first study-drug treatment through 180 days after the last study drug treatment.
+- Male participants must use a condom when having sex with a pregnant woman and when having sex with a woman of childbearing potential from the time of the first study-drug treatment through 180 days after the last study drug treatment.
 Contraception should be considered for a non-pregnant female partner of childbearing potential.

-- Male and female participants assigned to Arm A must agree not to donate sperm or eggs, respectively, from the first study-drug treatment through 180 days after the last study drug treatment.
+- Male and female participants must agree not to donate sperm or eggs, respectively, from the first study-drug treatment through 180 days after the last study drug treatment.